SLEEP BETTER GUIDE

 Choose the Best Sheet Fabric for Warm Sleepers

-Breathable, moisture-wicking fabrics like lightweight cotton percale, breathable TENCEL™ Lyocell, cooling bamboo blends, or airy linen keep you cool and comfy all night long.
+Breathable, moisture-wicking fabrics like lightweight cotton percale, breathable TENCEL™ Lyocell, cooling rayon made from bamboo blends, or airy linen keep you cool and comfy all night long.
 Warm sleepers often prefer a lower thread count since the looser weave makes them lighter.

 Warmth Where You Want It